 Key Takeaways: What Randy Taught Me

-1. Dreams do not die.
-They just get buried.
+1. Dreams endure.
+They simply get buried.

 Los sueños no mueren.
 Simplemente se entierran.